SupeRuier/awesome-active-learning/contents/AL_combinations.md

 - [Diversity-Aware Batch Active Learning for Dependency Parsing [2021]](https://arxiv.org/pdf/2104.13936.pdf)
 - Active Programming by Example with a Natural Language Prior [2022]
 - Active Learning for Multilingual Semantic Parser [2023]
+- Data-efficient Active Learning for Structured Prediction with Partial Annotation and Self-Training [2023]
+- The Best of Both Worlds: Combining Human and Machine Translations for Multilingual Semantic Parsing with Active Learning [2023]

 Classifier Pruning:
 - [FIND: Human-in-the-Loop Debugging Deep Text Classifiers [2020, EMNLP]](https://www.aclweb.org/anthology/2020.emnlp-main.24.pdf): Visualize each extracted feature as a word cloud.
 Human decide wether to block the corresponding feature.